ctu-vras/multirobot-calibration/README.md

      - 'nameOfJoint' - string name of the joint
      - jointType - in format types.'type', where types. is enumeration class (see [Types](#Types))
-     - 'nameOfParent' - string name of parent joint (parent must already exist!)
+     - 'nameOfParent' - string name of a parent joint (parent must already exist!)
      - indexInArrays - index into DH, WL and bounds arrays (number of line corresponding to the joint)
      - group - in format group.'group', where group. is enumeration class (see [Groups](#groups))
    - the structure can contain optional number of joints
  - structure - is Matlab struct with all other information
-   - DH - Matlab struct with field named after groups ([Groups](#groups)) contained in jointStructure
+   - DH - Matlab struct with fields named after groups ([Groups](#groups)) contained in jointStructure
      - each line corresponds to one DH link and is linked with the jointStructure with its indexInArrays parameter
    - defaultDH - defaultDH of the robot
      - the DH can be replaced with another one and it is useful to save the default one
    - bounds - bounds for each body part
      - fields are named after body parts (see struct jointTypes in [optimizationConfig.m](UserData/Configs/optimizationConfig.m) for all possibilities)
-     - each field contain 4 values (a,d,alpha,theta)
+     - each field contain 4 or 6 values (a,d,alpha,theta) or (x,y,z,alpha,beta,gamma)
      - bounds are set relatively = 0.1 means that lower bound will be (DH-0.1) and upper bound (DH+0.1)
    - WL - Matlab struct with field named after groups ([Groups](#groups)) contained in jointStructure
      - each line corresponds to one DH link and is linked with the jointStructure with its indexInArrays parameter